 Ms. Spanberger has sought to capitalize on voters’ economic concerns.
 Over the course of the campaign, she has relentlessly pledged to fight to make Virginia more affordable.

-Over the summer, Ms. Spanberger unveiled an “Affordable Virginia” plan, promising to “pursue commonsense policies” that lower the cost of health care and energy bills and make housing more accessible.
+Over the summer, Ms. Spanberger announced an “Affordable Virginia” plan to “pursue commonsense policies” that lower the cost of health care and energy bills and make housing more accessible.

-Targeting Mr. Trump, she has warned his tariffs will cost Virginia families an extra $2,300 this year and criticized his efforts to lay off federal workers, raising concerns among the more than 140,000 government employees who call Virginia home.
+She said Mr. Trump’s tariffs would cost Virginia families an extra $2,300 this year and criticized his efforts to lay off federal workers, raising concerns among the more than 140,000 government employees who call Virginia home.

-She also highlighted an analysis by KFF, formerly the Kaiser Family Foundation, which found that the president’s One Big Beautiful Bill’s changes to Medicaid and Obamacare marketplaces “are projected to increase the uninsured population by roughly 350,000 people.”
+She highlighted an analysis by KFF, formerly the Kaiser Family Foundation, that found changes to Medicaid and Obamacare marketplaces in the president’s One Big Beautiful Bill Act “are projected to increase the uninsured population by roughly 350,000 people.”

-The Democratic gubernatorial nominee also says the tax-and-spending law is contributing to rural hospital closures, after a Virginia health care provider pointed to the legislation as a factor in its consolidation decisions.
+The Democratic gubernatorial nominee says the tax-and-spending law is contributing to rural hospital closures.
+A Virginia health care provider pointed to the legislation as a factor in its consolidation decisions.

 Earle-Sears hits back